Total Pageviews

 Smart business move to say the least

-There is a law that forbids you for walking into the Parliament Buildings in a suit of armour
+There is a law here that forbids you for walking into the Parliament Buildings in a suit of armor

 Really 😂